sauparna/trecbox/README.txt

     systems.

     EXP - Directory where experiments' output go.
-A directory of the same name as the spec file has to be created below it and several sub-directories created inside that as placeholders for the input and output files.
+A directory of the same name as the spec file (i.e. 'spec' in this example) has to be created below it and several sub-directories created in 'spec' as placeholders for the input and output files.
 The directory tree is as shown below:

                       [EXP]
                         |